|15 days/12 nights self drive exploration of New Zealand's North & South Islands|

 For more Queenstown tour options and cruise options on Milford and Doubtful Sound, see our e-brochure.

-Day 15 Depart for US
+Day 15 Depart for

 Return your rental car to the Queenstown airport depot & board your flight for Auckland.
 Connect for Los Angeles, crossing the international dateline and arriving back in Los Angeles or San Francisco before you departed!